HSF-reco-and-software-triggers/Tracking-ML-Exa.TrkX/docs/performance/truth_definitions.md

 <figure>
   <img src="https://raw.githubusercontent.com/HSF-reco-and-software-triggers/Tracking-ML-Exa.TrkX/master/docs/media/truth_graph.png"/>
-  <figcaption>A cartoon of a truth graph.
+  <figcaption>A cartoon of a truth graph, with orange edges and X nodes.
 Each blue line is a module here (note the dashed layers of the barrel - the layers are made of many small modules)</figcaption>
 </figure>

 A truth graph is simply some target graph that tries to represent the underlying physics in some way.
 It must be opinionated, and there is clearly not a single, correct way to define it.
 That said, for the ITk geometry, we define it by: